 Flexible and extensible purpose-built B2B ecommerce platforms like Cloudfy are in high demand, rather than converted B2C solutions.
-While cost of ownership remains a concern, ecommerce is recognised as a business-critical activity.
+While cost of ownership remains a concern, ecommerce is recognized as a business-critical activity.
 Answering business needs is becoming the most important consideration.

 Strategic thinking and creative testing

-Defining, prioritising, and implementing your B2B ecommerce strategy means turning ideas into actions.
+Defining, prioritizing, and implementing your B2B ecommerce strategy means turning ideas into actions.
 This might even include seeing some things fail in order to learn and move on.
 Modern B2B ecommerce platforms with powerful application programming interfaces (APIs) can cost-effectively speed up development time, allowing more creative responses to market opportunities.